microsoft/pxt-microbit/docs/reference/serial/read-line.md

 ### ~hint

-This function expects the line it reads to be terminated with the `\r` character.
-If your terminal software does not terminate lines with `\r`, this function will probably never return a value.
+This function expects the line it reads to be terminated with the `\n` character.
+If your terminal software does not terminate lines with `\n`, this function will probably never return a value.

 ### ~